temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal task-queue describe: Provides pollers information, backlog statistics, and task reachability (experimental) for Workers on this Task Queue.

-The `temporal task-queue describe` command provides poller information, backlog statistics and task reachability (experimental) information for the requested versions and all task types, which can be used to safely retire Workers with old code versions, provided that they were assigned a Build ID.
+The `temporal task-queue describe` command provides poller information, backlog statistics and task reachability (experimental) information for the requested versions and task types.

 This command provides [poller](/application-development/worker-performance#poller-count) information for a given [Task Queue](/concepts/what-is-a-task-queue) in the following manner: